“Shutting Down Pain” Video

 Chronic pain conditions, such as severe cancer pain and neuropathic pain, are generally recognized as unmet medical needs providing potential commercial opportunities for a new oral pain drug.
 Currently available pain drugs often have either a lack of meaningful pain relief or dose limiting side effects for many patients.
 An orally administered selective NaV1.7 inhibitor could present a novel mechanism for the treatment of moderate to severe pain as a single agent or in combination with existing analgesics that work through different mechanisms.
 We believe that the selective inhibition of NaV1.7 may lower the potential for dose-limiting central nervous system side-effects and allow for an improved side-effect profile for oral administration of such an inhibitor, which could potentially allow for the treatment of pain that has a central or deep tissue component, including cancer pain and neuropathic pain.

 We have an ongoing collaboration with Genentech focused on developing novel inhibitors of NaV1.7 for the treatment of pain.
-Genentech has completed a Phase 1 clinical trial for GDC-0310, which is an oral, selective NaV1.7 small-molecule inhibitor developed for the potential treatment of pain.
-Guidance around the future clinical development of GDC-0310 will be updated once ongoing pre-clinical studies are completed and the final results are analyzed by Genentech.
+Genentech completed a Phase 1 clinical trial with GDC-0310, which is an oral, selective NaV1.7 small-molecule inhibitor developed for the potential treatment of pain.
+After completing an analysis of additional pre-clinical studies with GDC-0310 and reviewing the totality of data available, Genentech has decided to discontinue further clinical development of GDC-0310 and elected to focus its future Nav1.7 development efforts on back-up molecules.